HaxeFlixel/flixel-ui/README.md

 </button>
 ````

 You can add as many <param> tags as you want.
-When you click this button, it will by default call FlxUI's internal private button callback:
+When you click this button, it will by default call FlxUI's internal public static event callback:

 ````
-_onClickButton(params:Array<Dynamic>=null):Void
+FlxUI.event(CLICK_EVENT, this, null, params);
 ````

 This, in turn, will call getEvent() on whatever IEventGetter "owns" this FlxUI object.
 In the default setup, this is your FlxStateX.
 So extend this function in your FlxStateX: